jesterKing/CCSycles/README.md

 *Note 4* No OSL support effort has been made, as for the RhinoCycles plugin the focus is on CUDA support.

+*Note 5* The C[CS]?ycles main developer is Nathan Letwory.
+You can contact him at nathan@mcneel.com or find him as jesterKing in IRC channel #blendercoders of the Freenode network.

 Cycles and dependencies
 =======================